elizabethadelaide/arduinoVirtualControl/Project Documentation.md

 *Remember that the errors and issues are far more important than the sucesses.*

-*Documentation should be profressional enough to use on college and job applications.
+*Documentation should be professional enough to use on college and job applications.
 (Correct spelling, proper grammar, etc.)*